Distilled Spirits Tax Return

 Exemptions

 Other exemptions.
-Enter the total gallons of bottled or packaged distilled spirits 100 proof and under which are exempt from the state excise tax during this reporting period that were not previously claimed as part of another exemption.
+Enter the total gallons of bottled or packaged distilled spirits 100 proof and under which are exempt from the state excise tax during this reporting period that you did not previously claim as part of another exemption.
 You must attach supporting documentation explaining why the transactions are exempt from the excise tax.

 Refer to the Attachments section below for instructions on how to upload supporting documentation.